 Once they like what they’re reading, they are more engaged and that 14% will go way up.

-Create a Great User Experience
+Step 5: Create a Great User Experience

 You don’t want to greet your reader with a wall of text when they land on your site.
 Short paragraphs, plenty of white space on the page, and getting to the point quickly all make for a great user experience.
 Read my article on the perfect blog post structure to use and your readers will be engaged from the start!

-Using Social Media To Boost Engagement
+Step 6: Using Social Media To Boost Engagement

-It’s important to take a proactive approach to getting your articles seen is sharing your posts over social media.
+A final step to take to really be proactive with getting your articles seen is sharing your posts over social media.
 Instead of sitting back and hoping for things to happen, use social media to get your article in front of the right audience.
 Your social media feeds are for more than sharing cat videos you know.

 How about an Instagram page for your blog?
 Same goes for twitter.
 Developing a social media strategy is important.

-Also, integrate related articles into your blog’s social media pages so they are more dynamic than just you sharing your blog posts.
+As I mentioned, integrating related articles into your blog’s social media pages so they are more dynamic than just you sharing your blog posts is important.
 Most bloggers have friends on their social media who are bloggers too.

 When your friends find that you share quality content on a regular basis, they are much more likely to click and read what you share.
 Be the friend they go to for great content and you’ll never run out of traffic.

 Are you still in the beginning stages of putting together your blog or online business?
 Let me show you how to build your website the right way for the best chance of success.